Rhiannon Bennett, Community Member

 Michael has been granted a designation by the Institute of Corporate Directors in 2014, after successfully completing the Director's Education Program by Rotman's School of Business.
 He has recently served 7 years on the Board of Governors of the CGA-BC association, after a historic merger with the two other accounting associations forming the new CPA-BC association.
 During this transition, Michael sat on the joint CPA Board of BC.

-Kim Rose, Professional Support Staff
+Kim McGill, Professional Support Staff

-Elected to the Board as of September 1, 2015 for a three-year term of office, Kim Rose is currently the Manager of Communications and Technologies in the Future Students' Office.
+Elected to the Board as of September 1, 2015 for a three-year term of office, Kim McGill is currently the Manager of Communications and Technologies in the Future Students' Office.
 Kim has worked at KPU since November 2001, and has served on a variety of Faculty and KPU committees over the years.
 Kim brings a wide range of experience from both KPU and her community work to the Board.
 Kim recently completed a 3 year term as a KPU Senator representing Professional Support Staff and as Chair of the Senate Standing Committee on Policy Review.
 She looks forward to contributing to the Board during her term.

-Shelly Hill, Community Member
+Jack Wong, Community Member